otvam/resistance_inductance_matrix_matlab/README.md

 * `n_op==n_var`: determined equation system => linear equation system
 * `n_op>n_var`: over-determined equation system => least-square fit

-The condition number of the equation system and the residuum are provided.
+The condition number of the equation system and the residuum are computed.
+This is required to ensure that the resistance/inductance matrix is numerically robust.
 Finally, the code ensures that the extracted matrix is physical (symmetric and positive definite).

 ## Compatibility